NVIDIA/DIGITS/docs/InstallTorch.md

 Parameter name  | Type     | Description
 --------------- | -------- | --------
-ngpus           | number   | Tells how many GPUs are available (0 means CPU)
+ngpus           | number   | Tells how many GPUs are available (0 means CPU) inputShape      | Tensor   | Shape (1D Tensor) of first input Tensor.
+For image data this is set to {channels, height, width}.
+Note: this parameter is undefined during model visualization.

 ### Internal parameters